bmguillo/assistant-cloudant-webstarter/README.md

 -  Ensure that you have an [IBM Cloud account](https://console.bluemix.net/).
 Part of this deployment is local but you must still use IBM Cloud.
 -  Download [IBM Cloud CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started) to push changes to your app to IBM Cloud using Cloud Foundry commands
 -  Ensure you download the [WDC SDK](https://console.bluemix.net/docs/services/watson/running-node-examples.html#running-examples-from-the-node-js-sdk) for nodejs modules / code examples
--  Ensure that you have installed nodejs: https://nodejs.org/
+-  Ensure that you have [installed nodejs](https://nodejs.org/)
--  Ensure you have a text editor like Atom: https://atom.io/
+-  Ensure you have downloaded a text editor like [Atom](https://atom.io/)

 <a name="returnlocal">